olivermbs/laravel-enumshare/README.md

 ### 1. Create Your Enum

-Create an enum that implements the `FrontendEnum` contract and uses the `SharesWithFrontend` trait:
+Create an enum that uses the `SharesWithFrontend` trait:

 ```php
 <?php